General Guidelines for Managing Fungicide Resistance

 Start fungicide applications very early in disease development or before symptoms are seen.
 It is more difficult, often impossible, to control the pathogen in an established lesion, as opposed to a germinating spore, thus the potential is greater for resistance to develop.

-When one crop could serve as a source of inoculum for a subsequent crop, the alternation scheme among at-risk fungicides should be continued between successive crops such that the first at-risk fungicide applied to a crop belongs to a different cross-resistance group than the last at-risk fungicide applied to the previous crop.
+When one crop could serve as a source of inoculum for a nearby crop planted later (wind-dispersed inoculum) or a successive crop (soil-borne inoculum), the alternation scheme among at-risk fungicides should be continued between successive crops such that the first at-risk fungicide applied to the second crop belongs to a different FRAC group than the last at-risk fungicide applied to the first crop.

 Follow any additional resistance management guidelines specified on the label.
 These will be in a section on resistance management and/or in the use directions for specific diseases.
 Remember that the label is a legal document.
 In addition to manufacturer restrictions pertaining to alternations and tank-mixtures, there are often limits on the total amount to be applied and the number of allowable applications per season.

 Another important component of resistance management is assessing disease control and reporting any loss of efficacy potentially due to resistance to local extension specialists.
 Report promptly so that samples of the pest can be collected if testing is warranted.
 Also consider whether there are other possible causes for poor control such as poor timing (e.g. application missed when rain occurred).